 What is Newsjacking?

-The key to successful newsjacking is plenty of prep work so you can react quickly without sacrificing the quality of your insights to media.
+Preparation is key to successful newsjacking.
+Both the communications team and company spokespeople should be ready to react quickly without sacrificing the quality of your insights to media.
 Here’s how to do it well.

-Tip #1: Develop a list of topics your brand and your spokespeople can (and are willing to) speak to on a quick turn.
+Tip #1: Develop a list of topics your brand and your spokespeople can (and are willing to) speak to.

-Tip #2: Confirm that your communications team is planting seeds with members of the press well before any breaking news event.
+Tip #3: Plant seeds with members of the press well before any breaking news event.

-It’s important to offer value during every touchpoint with media.
-While newsjacking conversations will focus more on sharing industry information and expertise as a reputable source instead of promoting your brand, they are beneficial to reporters covering complicated topics.
+The savviest communications teams will offer value during every touchpoint with media.
+While newsjacking conversations focus more on sharing industry information and expertise as a reputable source instead of promoting your brand, they are beneficial to reporters covering complicated topics.

 Frequent interactions with media where you comment on their work or offer your spokesperson’s take on their analysis helps build relationships.
 It shows you’re not solely promoting your brand but also reading their coverage.

-Tip #3: Make quotes meaningful and above all, helpful.
+Tip #4: Ensure quotes are meaningful and, above all, helpful.

-In news cycles that begin, end, and come back to life in what seems like just hours, it’s important to offer insight from your brand rather than simply adding to the noise.
+In news cycles that begin, end, and come back to life in what seems like just hours, you company should offer real insight rather than adding to the noise.
 Think about the topic at hand, and 1) what those less familiar with it might want to understand about it, and 2) what those in the industry can learn from your unique expertise in the field.

-Meaningful content that advances the public’s understanding of a hot issue is much more likely to entice reporters on short deadlines.
+Meaningful commentary or content that advances the public’s understanding of a hot issue is much more likely to entice reporters on short deadlines.
 For some foreseeable developments or anticipated news cycles (think: politics, trade issues, cybersecurity breaches, tech giant acquisitions, etc.), pre-drafted quotes that can be easily updated are a great way to mobilize around a breaking news story quickly.
+Just make sure you’re personalizing them for each reporter and story.

 Tip #5: Make it happen.

-A trending story hits and it’s go time.
-Tap into those pre-drafted quotes and your ideas cache and pinpoint where your expertise is most valuable and needed to get media attention, both from a “what to say” and “where to pitch” perspective.
+A trending story hits, and it’s go-time.
+Tap into those pre-drafted quotes and your ideas cache, then pinpoint where your expertise is most valuable and needed to get media attention, both from a “what to say” and “where to pitch” perspective.

-Finalize what you’ll be offering to the media (quote, interview, unique data, etc.) and get it out the door within two-to-three hours of the news breaking, if possible.
+Finalize what you’ll be offering to the media (quote, interview, unique data) and get it out the door within two to three hours of the news breaking, if possible.
 The more seamlessly you can connect your brand’s message to the media, the better.

-Finally, once you’ve landed a quote or interview with a publication, don’t forget to give your content some legs with other marketing efforts, like a blog post or sharing the piece on your social media channels.
+Finally, once you’ve landed a quote or interview with a publication, don’t forget to give the coverage some legs with other marketing efforts, like a blog post or sharing the piece on your social media channels.